Garou: Mark of the Wolves: Legacy

-During the KOF Year-End Party 2005 fan event, illustrator Falcoon mentioned that a sequel to Mark of the Wolves for the Neo Geo was around 70% complete, though this never materialized.
-In June 2016, SNK revealed production artwork and sprites of the cancelled sequel's characters.
+During the KOF Year-End Party 2005 fan event, artist Falcoon mentioned that a sequel to Garou: Mark of the Wolves for Neo Geo was around 70% complete.
+Oda remained at SNK until production of the sequel was well underway, before moving to Dimps.
+According to Kuroki and designer Naoto Abe, the scenario for the sequel was fully written and work on the characters, including new ones, was finished.
+However, the original SNK dissolved in 2001 during development, leaving the project unfinished and shelved.
+Between 2016 and 2020, SNK unveiled production artwork and sprites of the characters from the cancelled sequel.
+In 2022, two CDs belonging to a former SNK developer were discovered containing material for the cancelled sequel.

 Though Akihiko Ureshino has not talked about working on the upcoming Fatal Fury sequel Fatal Fury: City of the Wolves, he sees the Terry from Garou: Mark of the Wolves as a more fatherly character, having issues adopting Rock Howard, and trying his best to write them together in the spin-off KOF: Maximum Impact, which takes place before Garou by his own request.
 Ureshino laments not being able to write his own Fatal Fury novels, as SNK had been restricting Garou novelizations since they had already teamed up with Kodansha and were planning to develop an official story called Garou Densetsu Seiden on a large scale, whether as a comic or a novel.
-Ureshino thinks that was probably why he had approached Gamest Z Bunko prior to this about a novelization of Fatal Fury 3 and been turned down.
+Ureshino thinks that was probably why he had approached Gamest Z Bunko before this about a novelization of Fatal Fury 3 and had been turned down.

 The King of Fighters 2003, The King of Fighters XI, as well as other KOF games feature Terry's Mark of the Wolves design, alongside other characters like Gato, Tizoc, and B. Jenet.

 In 2022, a new Fatal Fury game was officially announced.
-Titled Fatal Fury: City of the Wolves, the sequel will be 2.5D, similar to other contemporary SNK fighting games, and will continue the story of Mark of the Wolves while also bringing back characters from earlier Fatal Fury games.
-City of the Wolves released on April 2025.
+Titled Fatal Fury: City of the Wolves, the sequel is be 2.5D, similar to other contemporary SNK fighting games, and will continue the story of Mark of the Wolves while also bringing back characters from earlier Fatal Fury games.
+City of the Wolves was released in April 2025.